StarstruckSEG/starstruck.github.io/README.md

 Mohamed Yatera - Github Username : MohamedYatera - https://github.com/MohamedYatera <br />
 Anna Corinne N'Guessan-Ble - Github Username : angue047 - https://github.com/angue047 - <br />
 * Description:
-Allow people to connect with each other with the use of music
+Allows people to connect with each other with the use of music